rmcsharry/bunk-gaming/README.md

 1. Clicking on a Developer should take the user to the games by developer page.
 2. Present the developers name and information from the API.
 3. Present a list of games associated with that developer from the API.
-4. The list should include relevant information about each game, such as the title, image and release date.
+4. The list should include the title, image and any other information you think is relevant.
 5. Ensure the feature is responsive and accessible on various devices and screen sizes.
 6. Clicking on a Game should take the user to the associated games page